 - Launch APCC first.
 APCC should always be the first software started and the last to be closed at the end of the evening.
-Starting it first will ensure that the mount is properly initialized. - It connects directly to the mount on its physical interface: RS-232, USB, Ethernet or Wi-Fi. - It then creates virtual COM ports for the AP V2 ASCOM Driver.
-Two high number COM ports are recommended, such as COM21 and COM22 (two ports in case an administrative version is accidentally created).
-Note: Other program connections, such as Starry NightTM, TheSkyXTM, MaxImDLTM, etc. should connect to the AP V2 Driver. - Since it can create multiple virtual COM ports, multiple programs can connect to the mount at the same time, even programs that don't normally want to share a connection to the same mount with other programs.
-(Note that the AP V2 ASCOM Driver is a hub and normally only needs its virtual ports even with several client programs running.)
+Starting it first will ensure that the mount is properly initialized. - It connects directly to the mount on its physical interface: RS-232, USB, Ethernet or Wi-Fi. - It then creates the REST API interface for the AP V2 ASCOM Driver.
+Note: Other program connections, such as Starry NightTM, NINA, TheSkyXTM, MaxImDLTM, etc. should connect to the AP V2 Driver.
+You should not attempt to use proprietary or direct connections. - Since AP V2 ASCOM is a hub, multiple programs can connect to the mount at the same time, even programs that don't normally want to share a connection to the same mount with other programs.